PelionIoT/connected-lights-cloud/docs/2_circuit.md

 ![PIR sensor and RGB LED Fritzing diagram](assets/lights4.png)

-**Note - common anode or common cathode LED:** Four pin RGB LEDs come in two different flavours: *common anode* and *common cathode*.
+<span class="notes">**Note - common anode or common cathode LED:** Four pin RGB LEDs come in two different flavours: *common anode* and *common cathode*.
 If you have a common cathode LED, connect the second pin to `GND` instead of `3.3V`.
-If you are unsure, just try both circuits and see which one works.
+If you are unsure, just try both circuits and see which one works.</span>

-**Note:** If you're unsure of the pins on the PIR sensor and you have a sensor with a 'dome' on it: remove the dome.
-The pins are described on the PCB.
+<span class="notes">**Note:** If you're unsure of the pins on the PIR sensor and you have a sensor with a 'dome' on it: remove the dome.
+The pins are described on the PCB.</span>

 When you hook everything up, the circuit looks something like this: